 “Answer Machine Tape, 1987 is a work that is enigmatic and meditative, that opens a door for the audience, but requires them to take a step inside.
 We eavesdrop into a private world, messages are transliterated into a musical fabric, become character studies, become reflections on a community, become attempts to decipher meaning.
 Transcription, and its failure in the face of extreme difficulty, becomes a poignant metaphor for the AIDS crisis and its devastating effect on a generation.

 “Answer Machine Tape, 1987 is dedicated to Joséphine Markovits with much appreciation for her friendship and support.”

-In the Sounds Now project, Answer Machine Tape, 1987 was presented in 2022 by Time of Music, November Music and hcmf//.
+In the Sounds Now project, Answer Machine Tape, 1987 is presented by Time of Music, November Music and hcmf//.